shivajid/PaLMAPI/README.md

-# PaLMAPI
+# Vertex PaLM API
-This repo has examples of interacting with the PaLM API
+This repo has examples of interacting with the PaLM API.
+We use the python streamlit library to interact with the API.

 ## Install